mfkiwl/openCologne-PCIE/README.md

 ## Simulation Test Bench

 The [openpcue2-rc test bench](5.sim/README.md) aims to have a flexible approach to simulation which allows a common test environment to be used whilst selecting between alternative CPU components, one of which uses the [_VProc_ virtual processor](https://github.com/wyvernSemi/vproc) co-simulation element.
-This allows simulations to be fully HDL, with a RISC-V processor RTL implementation such as picoRV32, IBEX or EDUBOS5, or to co-simulate software using the virtual processor, with a significant speed up in simulation times.
+This allows simulations to be fully HDL, with a RISC-V processor RTL implementation such as picoRV32, Ibex or eduBOS5, or to co-simulate software using the virtual processor, with a significant speed up in simulation times.
 The test bench has the following features:

 * A [_VProc_](https://github.com/wyvernSemi/vproc) virtual processor based [`soc_cpu.VPROC`](5.sim/models/README.md#soc-cpu-vproc) component
   * [Selectable](5.sim/README.md#auto-selection-of-soc_cpu-component) between this or an RTL softcore